 Consider Excess Flood Insurance

-If your NFIP or base policy has maxed out its coverage (the NFIP caps structure coverage at $250,000 for residential buildings), an Excess Flood Insurance policy can kick in to handle additional damage.
+If your NFIP policy has maxed out its coverage (the NFIP caps structure coverage at $250,000 for residential buildings), an Excess Flood Insurance policy can kick in to handle additional damage.

 This can be especially critical for: